Skip Breadcrumb Links

 - Making police more visible, such as police on foot or bicycles instead of in cars

-- Offering or supporting crime prevention programs, such as Neighbourhood Watch and Block Parent
+- Offering or supporting crime prevention programs, such as Neighbourhood Watch

 - Doing public education, such as with young people or seniors